rmmcguire7633/ProductionLine/README.md

 ## Getting Started

-To get started clone or download code from this repository and place into youre perfered java IDE or run from the command line.
+To get started clone or download code from this repository and place into your preferred java IDE or run from the command line.

 ## Prerequisites

 * **Windows 10 or macOs X**
-* **Java jdk version 8 or higher**
+* **Java JDK version 8 or higher**
 * **Integrated development environment (IDE)**
-  * ItelliJ IDEA that can be found at https://www.jetbrains.com/
+  * IntelliJ IDEA that can be found at https://www.jetbrains.com/
   * or Eclipse that can be found at https://www.eclipse.org/downloads/
 * **7-zip** file management that can be found at https://ninite.com/.
 * IntelliJ was used to run this program but any IDE should be able to run the program.